Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Symmetric global projection

 \section{Symmetric global projection}

 Before embarking on our problem and investigate its basic features, let us establish some mathematical tool that needed to deal with different issues.
 For this, we start by considering a relativistic charged particle in electromagnetic field to show that the global projection giving rises to an new symmetric form for the Green function.
-For such system the corresponding propagator (causal Green function) $S^{c}(\mathbf{x}_{b} ,\mathbf{x}_{a})$ can be written as \cite{Gitman}
+For such system the causal Green function $S^{c}(\mathbf{x}_{b},\mathbf{x}_{a})$ satisfies the two Dirac equations\cite{17}